 - To strengthen and support the translation of research into practice to make a real and lasting difference to the quality of clinical care that we provide to our patients.

-The intention of our research strategy, ‘Together, making research real – a strategy that changes a city’, is to make a real and lasting difference to the quality of clinical care provided by us to our patients; further details are available in the full strategy.
+The intention of our research strategy, ‘A Research Strategy for Health and Wellbeing – Delivering research excellence together’, is to make a real and lasting difference to the quality of clinical care provided by us to our patients; further details are available in the full strategy.

 The vision for research in the Trust and the BIHR is twofold: